leoncc24/Projects/sp500_with_macro/README.md

 Then the data is fed into different functions or tests using time series econometric techniques, and applies statistical analyses (e.g., Granger causality, VAR modeling, cross-correlation) via scripts to find their relationship, pattern or predictive power to each other.

 Visualizations (e.g., correlation heatmaps, time series plots) are generated using matplotlib and seaborn.
-For detailed visualizations and analysis, see the PowerPoint in the folder [presentations folder](sp500&macro.pptx)
+For detailed visualizations and analysis, see the PowerPoint in the folder [sp500&marco.pptx](/sp500&macro.pptx)

 ## Features